V-Rajasekar/bhagavad-gita/Chapter-2/Verse-62.md

 How to avoid boredom ?
 - Follow your swatha dharma that is do which is interested to enjoyable to you
-- Enjoy simple actions in our daily day to day lifes ( Brushing your teeth, Bathing, Drinking water)
+- Enjoy simple actions in our daily day to day lifes ( Brushing your teeth, Bathing, Drinking water, cooking and eating)
 - Enjoy your work, if you enjoy your work it becomes relaxation to you.
 - Go in-depth in your field like reading and understanding  the basics in your field.
-- Enjoy cooking and eating

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNjU5MzI2MTM4XX0=
+eyJoaXN0b3J5IjpbLTIxMDE5Nzk4XX0=
 -->